ArafatShweiki/movies-site/README.md

 [`firebase-database-rules.json`](firebase-database-rules.json) is the canonical deployable rules file.
 It denies reads and writes by default, permits public read-only access to `/catalog`, and denies all client catalogue writes.
 An authenticated user can read and write only `/users/<their-own-uid>`.
 Profile, favourite, and watchlist records are type-checked, IMDb values must match their record keys, unexpected profile and item fields are rejected, and favourite or watchlist items can be deleted normally.

-The checked-in file is documentation and deployment input; creating it does not publish it.
-No Firebase project or live ruleset was changed during this implementation.
+The checked-in file is the project's source of truth, but it is not deployed automatically.
+Publish it manually from **Realtime Database > Rules**.
+During initial debugging, temporary simplified rules were used to verify favourite writes, so confirm that the live Firebase rules now match the checked-in file before submission.

 Firebase Admin credentials bypass client rules, which is why the trusted catalogue importer can write `/catalog` while browser clients cannot.
 Keep Admin credentials out of the frontend.